 The guarantee of banknotes with precious metals, such as gold, has had its ups and downs.
 This was in line with the political and economic conditions at that time.
 In fact, paper money in circulation was unguaranteed at all with gold deposits shortly after World War I.

-Only, as World War II was coming to an end, the major Western nations met to develop the Bretton Woods Agreement.
-The agreement served as the framework for the global currency system until 1971.
+Only as World War II was ending did the major Western nations meet to develop the Bretton Woods Agreement, which served as the framework for the global currency system until 1971.

 Under the Bretton Woods system, all countries peg their money to the US dollar, the world’s reserve currency.
 Then, in turn, the US dollar was pegged to gold at the official exchange rate of around US$35 per ounce.
 This exchange option only applies to state banks and is unavailable to companies or individuals.